Admission to practice law: Jordan

 The Jordanian Bar Association requires both academic, practical and oral exams for admission to the bar.
 The probationer must hold a bachelor's degree or equivalent in Law.

 The Bar Association requires a minimum of two years of training under supervision of an Attorney.
 However, if a post-graduate degree in law is attained, a reduction to one year of training is possible.
 The Bar grants the probationer, at different stages of his training, special rights of audience to appear before specific courts.

 The probationer may submit a written request, at any stage of his training, to be enrolled in the written exams that the Bar holds 4 times a year.
 If he/she attains an exam mark of (15/25) or higher, then the probationer will progress to the oral exam conducted by a legal committee elected from a combination of judges, professors and senior lawyers.
 If he/she passes the oral exam, then they are required to submit a research paper.
 Each probationer must research a legal subject, submit a written paper, and discuss his/her findings before the committee.
 If he/she passes, the probationer must undertake an oath before the Minister of Justice, the conclusion of which grants him entry to the Bar.
 The process requires, on average, around two-and-a-half years to satisfy the Bar Association's requirements to practice law.
 However, it should be mentioned that only Jordanians may petition the Bar Association to practice law.

 Kazakhstan

 Lawyers in Kazakhstan must complete an undergraduate law degree.
 The legal education system includes both law courses in secondary schools (colleges) and higher education institutions (universities, academies, institutes).
 After completing a degree, aspiring lawyers must then pass a special qualifying examination to enter the profession.

 Lebanon

-Lebanon requires a Lebanese bachelor's degree in law in order to be able to apply to one of two Bar Associations.
-Upon acceptance, a three-year internship is required at the office of an attorney-at-law, after which the candidate will be subject to oral and written examinations.
+Applicants must be Lebanese citizens for at least ten years and between the ages of 20 and 65.
+They should possess full civil capacity and a four-year Lebanese Bachelor of Laws from recognized universities, alongside the Lebanese Baccalaureate Part II.
+High ethical standards are mandatory, including having a clean judicial record, demonstrating behavior that inspires trust and respect, and not being dismissed from public service or a profession for dishonorable reasons.

-Lawyers in Lebanon should be Lebanese for at least 10 years.
+The journey begins with an entrance examination for one of the country’s two Bar Associations, followed by a comprehensive three-year internship under a registered practicing attorney-at-law.
+Candidates then undergo rigorous exit oral and written examinations, testing their legal knowledge and language proficiency, particularly in Arabic, and either French or English.
+The Bar Council meticulously scrutinizes the applications, extending the review period if necessary, to validate the candidates’ reputation and eligibility.
+Upon successful completion of these stages, and after taking the official oath and settling any associated fees, the individual can practice law in Lebanon, provided they maintain the stringent criteria set forth by the legal profession’s regulatory framework.